Case Study: Using Condo Control To Grow Your Property Management Portfolio

 Date Published: October 22, 2020

-Michael Trendota is the Chief Operating Officer and co-founder of Alwington Communities, a condominium management firm.
+Michael Trendota is the President and co-founder of Alwington Communities, an association management firm.
 Michael’s long-term goal is to create a company that can scale and support growth, without sacrificing quality of service.
 Once Michael and his company started managing condo buildings with 100+ units, he knew they were at a point where they needed help.
 They were looking for a solution to improve communications and provide owners with a system that would give them immediate access to important information.
 They also wanted to find a more efficient way to store and share board member documents.
 Michael selected Condo Control Central (CCC) to help him overcome the challenges he and his communities were facing.
 With CCC, Michael was able to increase and improve communications, reduce costs, and secure a competitive advantage for his company.

 Michael Trendota has been a property manager for seven years.
-He draws from his own condo board member experience to help other boards capitalize on opportunities and overcome challenges in their communities.
+He draws from his own board member experience to help other boards capitalize on opportunities and overcome challenges in their communities.
 Michael and his team are responsible for taking care of corporations, managing financials, preserving the health of each property they work with, and maintaining an enjoyable and safe living environment for owners and residents.

 Alwington Communities cares for just over a thousand units.
 Their firm maintains offices in Kingston and Hamilton, with satellite offices in Oshawa and Guelph.
 Alwington Communities has a mix of large buildings and small corporations.
 The larger communities tend to have a significant investor-owned population, while the smaller communities are predominately owner-occupied.
 Some buildings have a lot of first-time homebuyers, but others consist of older owners who are less familiar with technology.
 Michael was confident that all of his communities would be able to benefit from CCC because it is customizable and easy to use.